Like snapping a towel to skin, you want to sting your audience in a good way, and no better way to do it than a Malcolm X presentation.

 And so I coin what I call the Malcolm X Presentation.

-Captivate an Audience with the Malcolm X Presentation
+The Malcolm X Presentation

 Whether you agree or disagree with him is irrelevant to the point that he was a captivating communicator who drew from a deep well of powerful presentation techniques.
 His charisma was unquestioned and it grew organically from the wellspring of passion that he invested in his cause and in every speech.